 • Biological sample collection: There is a small risk of discomfort, including potential embarrassment, when collecting the requested biological samples.
 To mitigate this, we will provide participants with the appropriate kits to collect their sample, and grant privacy to make the collection.
 The saliva and buccal cell sample will be collected on-site, and participants will be given access to a private space to collect the sample.
-For the stool sample, participants will take the kit and collect their sample at home, which will then be mailed back to our study team.
+For the stool sample, participants will complete the sample collection in their home, and their completed sample will either be brought to their in-person study visit or mailed to our study team.
 Additionally, participants will have the option to skip a procedure if they prefer.